gsa-oes/office-of-evaluation-sciences/_collaborations/21xx-improper-payments-playbook.md

 ## What did we learn?

-The behavioral insights guide created by OES aims to help government employees assess whether a behavioral insights approach is a good fit for their program, identify which interventions are appropriate, and implement those interventions with the goal of reducing improper payments.
-OES team members are available for discussions with agencies and can provide advice about applying the ideas in the playbook.
+This behavioral insights guide aims to help government employees assess whether a behavioral insights approach is a good fit for their program, identify which interventions are appropriate, and implement those interventions with the goal of reducing improper payments.
+OES team members are available for discussions with agencies and can provide advice about applying the ideas in this guide.
 <br><br>
 <a class="usa-button" href="https://oes.gsa.gov/assets/publications/BIGuide-for-Improving-Payment-Integrity-final.pdf">Behavioral Insights Guide</a>
 <br><br>